Additive Bayesian variable selection under censoring and misspecification: Formulation

-where $g_L,g_S,g_M,g_E \in \mathbb{R}^+$ are given dispersion parameters.
-We refer to $\pi_L$ as group-Zellner prior, as it is a product of Zellner priors across groups of linear and non-linear terms for each covariate.
-This prior is a local prior, \textit{i.e.}~it assigns non-zero density to $\beta_\gamma$ having zeroes, and leads to slower Bayes factor rates than \eqref{eq:pmom} and \eqref{eq:pemom} to discard spurious covariates.
-The Zellner structure is chosen for simplicity, our theory can be easily extended to other local priors.
-The priors $\pi_M$ and $\pi_E$ are a novel combination of (non-local) product MOM and eMOM priors on $\beta_\gamma$ \citep{JR12,RTJ13} and a group-Zellner prior on $\delta_\gamma$.
-We refer to $\pi_M$ as pMOMZ and to $\pi_E$ as peMOMZ.
-All three priors are local with respect to the non-linear coefficients $\delta_\gamma$ and, although these lead to slightly slower BMS rates than setting an NLP on $\delta_j$, \eqref{eq:normalprior}-\eqref{eq:pemom} induce a penalty of order $(g_S n)^{r/2}$ on each spurious non-linear term (Section \ref{sec:theory}) that we found to suffice in practice.
-For $\sigma^2$ we set a standard inverse gamma prior $p(\sigma^2 \mid \gamma)= \mbox{IG}(\sigma^2; a_{\sigma}/2, b_{\sigma}/2)$.
-There are simple defaults for all prior parameters, see Section \ref{ssec:elicitation}.
+These choices include a standard Normal prior and two variations of non-local priors.
+The use of non-local priors can be argued from a foundational viewpoint, where one wishes to assign prior beliefs that are coherent with the parameters assumed non-zero by a given model \cite{JR10}.
+For our purposes, however, their main role is that they lead to faster Bayes factor rates to discard spurious parameters.
+See \cite{RT17} for further discussion.
+We refer to $\pi_L$ as group-Zellner prior.
+It is a product of Zellner priors across groups of linear and non-linear terms for each covariate.
+This prior is local, \textit{i.e.}~it assigns non-zero density to $\alpha_\gamma$ having zeroes.
+The Zellner structure is chosen for simplicity, our theory can be easily extended to other local priors, provided they are continuous and positive at the asymptotically-optimal parameter values (Section \ref{sec:theory}, \cite{JR10}).
+The priors $\pi_M$ and $\pi_E$ are non-local with respect to $\alpha_\gamma$, the so-called product MOM and eMOM priors introduced in \cite{JR12,RTJ13}, and a group-Zellner prior on $\kappa_\gamma$.

-Regarding $p(\gamma)$ our formulation considers joint group inclusion of $\delta_j$ and the hierarchical restriction that $\delta_j \neq 0$ requires that $\beta_j \neq 0$.
-Letting $p(\gamma)$ depend only on the number of non-zero parameters in $(\beta_\gamma,\delta_\gamma)$, as customarily done when only linear effects are considered, would ignore such structure and hence be inadequate.
-Instead, we let $p(\gamma)$ depend on the number of variables having linear and non-linear effects, $(p_\gamma,s_\gamma)$.
-By default, we consider independent Beta-Binomial priors \citep{SB10}
+Regarding the prior on the models $\pi(\gamma)$, we consider joint group inclusion of non-linear coefficients $\delta_j$ and the hierarchical restriction that their inclusion requires that of the corresponding linear coefficient $\beta_j$.
+Letting $\pi(\gamma)$ depend only on the number of non-zero parameters in $(\beta_\gamma,\delta_\gamma)$, as customarily done when only linear effects are considered, would ignore such structure and hence be inadequate.
+Instead, we let $\pi(\gamma)$ depend on the number of variables having linear and non-linear effects, $(p_\gamma,s_\gamma)$.
+By default, we consider independent Beta-Binomial priors \cite{SB10}